-Financial clerks govern many different financial transactions in businesses by keeping track of a company’s money and interacting with customers.
+A financial clerk is someone who governs many different financial transactions in businesses by keeping track of a company’s money.
 These individuals primarily perform administrative work for banking, insurance, and other companies.
 They keep records, help customers, and carry out financial transactions.

 What does a Financial Clerk do?

+Financial clerks work in a wide range of industries, including healthcare, insurance, government, recreation and banking.
 The work environment varies depending on the specific job.
-A busy bank is going to require a person who is ready to work at all times, while a small insurance company with a few clients might have some part-time openings.
-The handbook notes that many financial clerk jobs are standard office jobs; however, gaming clerks could have hours at any time since casinos are generally open 24 hours per day.
+A busy bank is going to require a person who is ready to work at all times, while a small insurance company with a few clients might only have part-time openings.
+Gaming clerks could have hours at any time since casinos are generally open 24 hours per day.